Filters

 - Description

-From Turtle Island to Gaza is a collection of poems on social justice and human rights, specifically focusing on the Indigenous and the Palestinian experience.
-Though the poems are short, they are heavily infused with … [Click to Read More]
+From Turtle Island to Gaza is a collection of poems on social justice and human rights, specifically focusing on the experiences of Indigenous people in settler Canada and the people of Palestine.
+Though the poems … [Click to Read More]

 By David Groulx (Author)